Albany was the site of WA'S first colonial settlement in 1826

-The Vancouver Arts Centre, built in 1887, originally housed in the former Albany Cottage Hospital.
-Colonial Architect, George Temple Poole designed the building which remained a hospital until 1962.
-In 1980, a major refurbishment program began, and the complex was transformed to a vibrant arts and crafts centre.
+The Vancouver Arts Centre was built in 1887, as a Cottage Hospital designed by Colonial Architect, George Temple Poole and since 1980 has housed a vibrant arts community.
 85 Vancouver Street, Albany WA 6330 PH 08 9841 9260

-Building work on St Johns Anglican Church was commenced in 1841, British convicts carried out most of the work.
-On February 24, 1918, Padre Ernest White conducted a requiem mass at St John’s for soldiers killed during WW1.
-Today, St Johns Church has a vibrant & active community.
-Lower York Street, Albany WA 6330
+Building work on St Johns Anglican Church was commenced in 1841 by British convicts Today, St Johns Church has a vibrant & active community.
+Lower York Street, Albany WA

 Read more detailed information about Albany's history on the Albany Historical Society's website.
-Albany Historical Society Inc Administration Office 37 Duke Street, Albany WA 6330 PH 08 9841 5403
+37 Duke Street, Albany WA / PH 08 9841 5403 / Click through to website.

-The Brig Amity is an exact replica of original vessel which brought the first white settlers to Albany.
-Open to the public, for a small entrance fee you can roam above decks and explore below deck to see how the crew members lived during their journey from Sydney.
-9.30am-4pm daily Residency Rd, Albany WA 6330 PH 08 9841 5403
+An exact replica of original vessel bringing the first white settlers to Albany.
+Open to public, explore above and below decks to see how the crew members lived on the way from Sydney.
+9.30am-4pm daily.
+Residency Rd, Albany WA PH 08 9841 5403

 Opened in 1888, Albany's Town Hall is the iconic building of the main street.
 This is where WA's first regional meeting of State Parliament took place.
-217 York Street, Albany WA 6330 PH 08 9841 9208 Image: Carol Duncan http://www.carolduncanphotography.com.au/
+217 York Street, Albany WA / PH 08 9841 9208 Image: carolduncanphotography.com.au/

-Now fully restored, the Gaol is a complex of men’s cell blocks and some warders' quarters, built in 1852 for Imperial convicts shipped to WA as artisans and skilled labourers.
-Women’s cells, the Great Hall and more warders' quarters were constructed of brick between 1872 and 1875.
-Lower Stirling Terrace, Albany WA 6330 (opposite the Police Station - to right of rail crossing) PH 08 9841 1401
+The fully restored Gaol is a complex of men’s & women's cell blocks, warders’ quarters and Hall, built in 1852 for Imperial convicts shipped to WA as artisans and skilled labourers.
+Lower Stirling Terrace, Albany WA PH 08 9841 1401

 Albany's unique and new National ANZAC Centre is now open to the public with a stunning and moving interactive experience that allows the visitor to follow a soldiers journey.
-9.00am-5.00pm daily 70 Forts Rd, Mount Clarence Albany WA 6330 PH 08 9841 9369
+70 Forts Rd, Mount Clarence Albany WA / PH 08 9841 9369

-This park is beautifully landscaped and located on the towns foreshore.
+Beautifully landscaped, foreshore park.
 A great place for a reflective walk along the pathways and around the town harbour area.
 Featuring historic plaques with information about wartime events.
-Walk East towards the Entertainment Centre and find Due South or the View restaurant for coffee & meals.

-The Albany WA Museum contains the newly redeveloped exhibitions telling the stories of the Great Southern’s natural and social history, from its early geological formation, its indigenous history through to early settlement and on to the area’s modern day events such as the introduction of the wind farm, the largest in Australia.
-Residency Road, Albany WA 6330 PH 08 9841 4844
+View exhibitions telling stories of the Great Southern’s natural and social history, from its early geological formation, its indigenous history through to early settlement and on to the area’s modern day events.
+Residency Road, Albany WA 6330.
+PH 08 9841 4844

-The Courthouse entrances are unique and were built in created in 1896.
-A unique example of the work of that period, exhibiting masonry at its best.
+Unique entrances built in 1896 exhibiting masonry at its best.
 Its two arched entrances are a lasting memorial to Mr Trott, who was responsible for their design.
 Located on Stirling Terrace (West).

 The Rotunda banstand was built in 1987 to celebrate Queen Victoria’s Diamond Jubilee.
 Gardens were created in the surrounding area and were named Queen Victoria Jubilee Gardens.
 Located at the Eastern end of Stirling Terrace.